Arup3201/techlearn/architecture/README.md

 # Computer Organization and Architecture

+## Difference between Computer Architecture and Organization

+**Computer architecture** is the structure and behaviour of a computer as viewed by an user who uses machine or assembly language to program the computer.
+An assembly programmer needs to be aware about the computers processor (its instruction sets), its instruction formats, how to access stored data from the memory, how to perform input/output operations etc. Computer architecture gives them the external view of those things of that computer.

+On the other hand, **computer organization** is about how the computer hardware works and how they are connected together to make the computer work.
+It shows how computer components operate and interact with each other while executing a program.
+Essentially, it is the internal view of a computer and the roles that the internal components play at program execution.

+If we look at it from top to bottom, then the top-most will be *application program* that is written in any high-level language like C++, Java or Python.
+Application program is machine independent, then this program is converted to machine dependent code by compiler which is a *system program*.
+System programs direcly interact with computer harwares so they are built for a specific computer architecture.

+Computer architecture is like a contract between system engineer and hardware designer.
+If a system engineer want to program something, he has to use the computer architecture.
+A hardware designer implements the computer architecture to come at a certain computer organization.

 ## Bit and Byte

 The smallest unit of information in a digital system is **bit**.
 A bit is binary which holds either of the two values 0 or 1.
 A number of bits are placed together to represent larger range of values.
 A **byte** is composed of 8 bits together to form a value.
 The byte is the smallest unit of information that be read from or written to by most modern processor.